 In the NT, the concept of skandalízō is expressed in four dimensions:

-Though we could dedicate four separate posts for each of the above categories, working through the context, implications, applications, etc., etc…we trust that you, by this point, can do so on your own in ways more particular and applicable to where you currently are.
+Though we could dedicate much more time on each of the above categories, working through the context, implications, applications, etc., etc…we trust that you, by this point, can do so on your own in ways more particular and applicable to where you currently are.

-As such, we move to the OT background as that may shed more light on the Scriptural antecedents to the ever-present reality of skandalízō in the Christian life.
+As such, we now move to the OT background so as to shed more light on the Scriptural antecedents to the ever-present reality of skandalízō in the Christian life.

 OT Background

-This word is used almost exclusively by the Major Prophets (i.e. 11 of the 14 OT occurrences occurring in this genre [though the words of Abigail in I Sam 25:31 seem to rise to this prophetic level).
-What it expresses is that which will draw the people of God away from life-giving fear of Him and the accompanying shalom in the salvation in the Messianic King.
+This word is used almost exclusively by the Major Prophets (i.e. 11 of the 14 OT instances occurring in this genre [though the words of Abigail in I Sam 25:31 seem to rise to this prophetic level).
+What it expresses is that which will draw the people of God away from life-giving fear of the Lord that brings the accompanying shalom in the salvation in the Messianic King.

 The opening use in the Prophets comes in the early sections of what has been called the “Book of Immanuel,” which contains in it the well-known prophecy of the virgin birth: